 Is the long distance call to the Bridge Line included in the registration fee?

 The cost of the long distance phone call is the responsibility of the registered facility.
+The Bridge Line phone numbers do not include a surcharge of any sort.

 How long are teleclasses?